Reviewing Infinite Graphics (OTCMKTS:INFG) and ARC Document Solutions (NYSE:ARC)

 Profitability

-This table compares Infinite Graphics and ARC Document Solutions’ net margins, return on equity and return on assets.
+This table compares ARC Document Solutions and Infinite Graphics’ net margins, return on equity and return on assets.

 |Net Margins